-RENEGADE GOLD INC. (Formerly Trillium Gold Mines Inc.)
+RENEGADE GOLD INC.

-MANAGEMENT DISCUSSION AND ANALYSIS FOR THE YEAR ENDED June 30, 2023
+MANAGEMENT DISCUSSION AND ANALYSIS FOR THE THREE MONTHS ENDED September 30, 2023

-DATE: October 27, 2023
+DATE: November 28, 2023

-This Management's Discussion and Analysis ("MD&A") of Renegade Gold Inc. (formerly Trillium Gold Mines Inc.) ("Renegade" or the "Company") has been prepared by management as of the date above and should be read in conjunction with the audited consolidated financial statements for the years ended June 30, 2023 and 2022, including the notes thereon (the "Financial Statements").
-The Company prepares its Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") of Renegade Gold Inc. ("Renegade" or the "Company") has been prepared by management as of the date above and should be read in conjunction with our unaudited interim condensed consolidated financial statements for the three months ended September 30, 2023 and 2022 (our "Interim Financial Statements"), our audited Consolidated Financial Statements for the years ended June 30, 2023 and 2022 (our "Audited Financial Statements") and our Annual MD&A for the year ended June 30, 2023 (our "Annual MD&A").
+The Company prepares its Interim Financial Statements and Audited Financial Statements in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
 All figures are in Canadian dollars unless otherwise indicated.
 Additional information relating to the Company, including other regulatory filings, can be accessed on the SEDAR website at www.sedarplus.ca.